 Evaluation methodology

 We anticipate that this work will be a process evaluation, involving qualitative case studies, surveys and the development of a Theory of Change.
 We expect that due to the short duration of the pilot scheme, measuring impact will be difficult.
-Instead, we would like this evaluation to help inform us about participants perception of impact and identify potential medium to longer term outcomes and impacts that the scheme could have if rolled out.
+Instead, we would like this evaluation to help inform us about participants’ perception of impact and identify potential medium to longer term outcomes and impacts that the scheme could have if rolled out.

 Throughout the evaluation, the future supplier would be expected to work closely with EY, who will have the contacts and established relationships to enable these conversations with participants and their line managers.
 EY will also have collected baseline data on current commissioning practice, participants’ skills gaps and context around the current challenges in their local authorities, which an evaluation supplier will have access to.